 Microbes (bacteria and yeast)

-In one study (Veleminsky & Tosner, 2008), researchers found that more women who experienced term PROM had a yeast infection than women who did not have term PROM.
+In one study (Veleminsky & Tosner, 2008), researchers found that more people who experienced term PROM had a yeast infection than people who did not have term PROM.

-Also, women who did not have term PROM were more likely to have lactobacillus (the good bacteria of the vagina).
-So it’s possible that having “good bacteria” in the vagina may help protect women from PROM.
+Also, people who did not have term PROM were more likely to have lactobacillus (the good bacteria of the vagina).
+So it’s possible that having “good bacteria” in the vagina may help protect someone from PROM.

-As women get closer to their due date, many providers will check the cervix vaginally (vaginal exams) starting at around 35-37 wks.
-Some will continue these checks weekly until birth.
+As you get closer to your due date, many providers will check your cervix vaginally (called a “vaginal exam,” “cervical exam,” or “cervical check”) starting at around 35-37 wks.
+Some providers will continue these checks weekly until birth.

 In 1984, a study by Lenihan clearly showed a relationship between weekly vaginal exams and PROM.
 In this study, 349 women were randomly assigned to weekly vaginal exams starting at 37 weeks, or no vaginal exams until after 40-41 weeks.

-The group with weekly vaginal exams starting at 37 weeks had a three times higher chance of having PROM (18%) compared to 6% of women who had no weekly exams until 40 or 41 weeks (Lenihan, 1984).
+The group with weekly vaginal exams starting at 37 weeks had a three times higher chance of having PROM (18%) compared to those who had no weekly exams until 40 or 41 weeks (6%) (Lenihan, 1984).

 In another study that took place in in 1992, 587 women were randomly assigned to weekly vaginal exams or no exams.
 They found no differences in the rates of PROM between the two groups.
-While they concluded there was no relationship between antenatal vaginal exams and term PROM, they also noted no benefit to the weekly exams (McDuffie et al., 1992).
+While they concluded there was no relationship between prenatal vaginal exams and term PROM, they also found no benefit to the weekly exams (McDuffie et al., 1992).

 Sweeping of the membranes

-There is some evidence that sweeping (stripping) the membranes is related to an increased risk of term PROM.
+There is some evidence that sweeping the membranes, also called membrane stripping, is related to an increased risk of term PROM.

 In one study, 300 women were randomly assigned to have either a cervical exam (control group) or membrane sweeping weekly starting at 38 weeks (Hill et al., 2008).
-If a finger could not be put through the cervix (because the cervix was less than 1 centimeter dilated), women in the membrane sweeping group were given cervical massage instead, to encourage dilation.
+If a finger could not be put through the cervix (because the cervix was not dilated enough), women in the membrane sweeping group were given cervical massage instead, to encourage dilation.
 So women in the membrane sweeping group did not always receive membrane sweeping.